Consequences of Brexit in the Ministry of the Interior’s administrative branch

 UK citizens established in Finland before 2021

 The withdrawal agreement guarantees the status and rights of UK citizens living in Finland and their family members under EU law (such as residence, employment and social security) for life if they have settled in Finland before 1 January 2021 and subsequently continue to reside here.
-Their status and rights will be safeguarded as they were under the key EU legislation on 31 December 2020.
+Their status and rights will continue to be safeguarded as they were under the key EU legislation on 31 December 2020.

 The residence status provided for in the withdrawal agreement justifies the continuation of residence in Finland.
 It also allows for a stay of up to 90 days during any 180-day period elsewhere in the Schengen area.
 If a UK citizen moves from Finland to another EU Member State, they must apply for a right of residence (usually a residence permit) based on their status as a third-country national.